 In the UK, it is legal for crabs to be released back into the sea after declawing so their claws can regrow, but evidence shows that this affects their welfare, prevents them from feeding themselves effectively10 and hinders their ability to defend themselves against predators.11

 Recent scientific studies have proven that lobsters do more than simply react to unpleasant stimuli (this is called nociception).
 There is growing evidence to show that lobsters and other crustaceans do feel pain like other animals and should be considered sentient.

 When live lobsters are plunged into a pot of boiling water, their tails twitch and they will desperately try to escape, indicating that this is a painful and terrifying experience for them.

 One study14 involved researchers setting up two shelters for shore crabs – one gave the crabs an electric shock, while the second shelter was safe.
 Crabs who remained in the first shelter would be shocked again the longer they remained there.

-The researchers saw that the crabs were more likely to choose the safe shelter and stay there, suggesting that the crabs aren’t merely reacting to stimuli; They can remember painful experiences and will try to avoid them again in the future.
+The researchers saw that the crabs were more likely to choose the safe shelter and stay there, suggesting that the crabs aren’t merely reacting to stimuli; they can remember painful experiences and will try to avoid them again in the future.

 What are the alternatives?

-The verdict is in: fish feel pain, and so do other aquatic animals, including crustaceans.
+The verdict is in: fish feel pain, and so do other aquatic animals including crustaceans.

-Crustaceans are unique animals with many fascinating behaviors.
+Crustaceans are unique animals with many fascinating behaviours.
 Did you know that crabs can communicate by waving their pincers, that prawns may have personalities, or that lobsters can live up to 100 years old?
 These complex creatures deserve to live their lives naturally instead of being captured and sold as delicacies.